 - Table 1 -

 Figure 2 presents the mean support for regionalization per region and per cohort.
 While the explanatory analyses will use all cohorts as displayed in Table 1, Figure 2 uses a simplified categorization of respondents in cohorts for reasons of presentation.
 The figure presents a comparison between respondents whose youth socialization took place before the process of regionalization started (1970), and all more recent cohorts.
 Two main patterns can be observed.
 First, support for regionalization is significantly higher in Flanders than in Wallonia in six out of eight survey years.
-Second, we only observe significant differences between the oldest cohort which consists of respondents who reached adulthood before the regionalization process started and younger respondents in Wallonia in 1995 and 2007. (blinded for review) provide an elaborate discussion of these patterns from 1991 to 2007, interpreting them in the context of elite discourses regarding regionalization.
+Second, we only observe significant differences between the oldest cohort which consists of respondents who reached adulthood before the regionalization process started and younger respondents in Wallonia in 1995 and 2007.
+Elsewhere, we provide an elaborate discussion of these patterns from 1991 to 2007, interpreting them in the context of elite discourses regarding regionalization (Dupuy et al. 2020).

 - Figure 2 -